Aminulhoque01/cha-application-backend/README.md

 This can be used to test:

-* Conversation joining
+* Conversation Joining
-* Real-time messages
+* Real-Time Messages
-* Typing events
+* Typing Events
-* Delivery status
+* Delivery Status
-* Read status
+* Read Status

 ---